 What are Bumper Stickers?

-Bumper Stickers are high value stickers used for a variety of purposes – from commercial uses of advertising a business or event to asserting your religious views; from providing humour or satire to showing your support for a cause, philosophy, sports team, or political party.
+To asserting your religious views; from providing humor or satire to showing your support for a cause, philosophy, sports team, or political party.
 Bumper Stickers have been around for donkey’s years, but you may not be aware when they were first used or how they became so sticky and ended up car bumpers.

 How did Bumper Stickers Begin?